bradleythornton/minimal-mistakes/_posts/2017-10-02-hacking_flash.md

 ## Obtain SWF file
 ***

 First, we’ll need to obtain the SWF file for tampering.
 You can do this in various ways such as navigating directly to the flash game file, pulling it from your browsers cache, or using a web proxy to find its location if you are unable to naturally.
 In this example, we’ll use Burp as our web proxy to identify the SWF file.
 Configure your browser to run through Burp, detailed instructions can be found [here](https://support.portswigger.net/customer/portal/articles/1783055-configuring-your-browser-to-work-with-burp).
 You should clear your browsers cache to ensure that the file will be downloaded.
-Navigate to the game with interceptor turned on.
+Navigate to the game with "Intercept" turned on.
 You’ll likely have to forward several requests due to ads and things of that nature but what you’re ultimately looking for is a GET request for a SWF file.
 Your request would look something like the below example.

 ![Burp Interception](/assets/images/flashburp1.jpg)